-How you configure Secure Web Gateway depends on the environment where you have set it up and what your requirements regarding web security are.
-After the initial setup, there is no fixed order of steps for completing this configuration.
+How you configure Secure Web Gateway depends on the environment where you have set it up and what your requirements are regarding web security.
+After completing the initial setup, there is no fixed order of steps for completing this configuration.

 The following are suitable high-level steps of a workflow for administrators in various environments and with different requirements.

 Complete the initial setup.

 During the initial setup, some basic system settings are configured such as host name, root password, and primary network interface.
 After completing this setup, you can log on to the user interface and continue with more configuration activities.